'Once Upon My Cheek'

 I have a beautiful studio in the Mott room at the Opus ithaca School of Music (www.opusithaca.org) on the corner of Aurora and Court Streets in Ithaca NY.
 You may enter on the Aurora Street side of the building through the beautiful, burgundy doors over to the right.
-For everyone's security, there is a code for the door, so please call Opus Ithaca at 607-227-8135, or call me at 607-277-0761 (home) or 607-216-7514 (cell) for the current door code.
-You can see the teaching schedule and calendar any time you wish by clicking on that page.
+For everyone's security, there is a code for the door, so please call Opus Ithaca at 607-227-8135, or call me at 607-216-7514 (cell) for the current door code.
+You can see the teaching schedule and calendar any time you wish by clicking the "teaching schedule" page of this website.

 "Where Love is Deep, much can be accomplished." -Dr. Shinichi Suzuki

 2.With the Suzuki philosophy, we aim to cultivate character and skill together in a loving atmosphere.
 We remember how each student is brilliant, totally talented and that each child can always learn.
 Our job is to understand each child as a new learner each year, each season, each month....each week, and sometimes, each day.
 We try, together, to become more sensitive to the ways each child is unique as a learner, and how we can draw out their strengths.
 We praise them for effort and beauty...not for learning the next song faster than so-and-so.
 None of us learns anything without love.
 Each year, I ask myself how I can be a better teacher.
 Each year I find myself asking: "How can I Love them MORE?".